 2) The soul will be physically saved when it receives its resurrection body.

 The resurrection body is where the soul will be housed forever.
-So there are both a spiritual and a physical deliverance of the soul.
+So there is both a spiritual and physical deliverance of the soul.
 This is positional and ultimate sanctification.
 Both are involved here.

-We are not our body.
+We are not our bodies.
 If we lose a leg we are still the same person we were.
 We would be no less us.
-We are not our body; we live in our body.
+We are not our bodies; we live in our bodies.
 Our body eventually dies but our soul continues forever.
-We put our physical body in a cemetery.
+We put our physical bodies in a cemetery.
 Our soul goes into hell or heaven.
 If a person dies without Christ he goes to hell; if he dies with Christ he goes to heaven.
 It does not matter what denomination we join.
-That is incidental, irrelevant and inconsequential.
+That is incidental, irrelevant, and inconsequential.